imjaehoo/api-mockingbird/README.md

 ### `add_endpoint`

-Add or update a mock endpoint.
+Add or update a mock endpoint with response body, headers, and optional delay.
 If an endpoint with the same method and path exists, it will be replaced.
 Auto-saves configuration.

+Supports configurable response delay (0-10000ms) to simulate network latency and slow responses.

 ### `remove_endpoint`